ecmwf-ifs/loki/INSTALL.md

 - via ecbundle
 - manually

 Loki is a pure Python package that depends on a range of upstream packages.
+We recommend to use a
+[virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)
-We recommend to use a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) to avoid conflicts with versions of system-wide installed packages.
-The CMake/ecbuild installation method as well as the provided [install script](install) will do this automatically.
+to avoid conflicts with versions of system-wide installed packages.
+The CMake/ecbuild installation method as well as the provided script `install` will do this automatically.

 ## Requirements